kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 To get started, we'll assume that you already have [Git](https://git-scm.com/) installed.
-You can run `git clone https://github.com/kevinlondon/flask-hello-world.git` to get a copy of the small project we'll be working with.
+You can run `git clone https://github.com/kevinlondon/flask-hello-world.git` to get a copy of the project we'll be working with.
 It's from the [Flask quickstart](http://flask.pocoo.org/).
-They do an excellent job explaining what the code does as well.
+Their docs do an excellent job explaining what the code does as well.

-In order to run it, we'll first need a few packages.
+To run it, we'll first need a few packages.
 From your command line, within the directory of our `flask-hello-world` project, run:

 {% highlight bash %}